Hugs.Company

 "

 A hug must last at least 20 seconds to fully activate the release of oxytocin.
-It is the time the body needs to understand that it can lower its guard.
+It’s the time the body needs to understand that it can lower its guard.

 University of North Carolina